Web Publishing on The WELL

 The included storage allotment in our current Membership is set at 100 Megabytes, including combined any stored legacy shell email (oldtimers only), plus other home and WEB directory content.
 Additional storage is charged according to our Membership plans, pricing and billing policies.
 Surcharges for exceptionally heavy traffic to personal WELL Web pages are also described on that page.

-To see your Web site traffic and statistics, check the Analog Web Logs for your login.
+To see your Web site traffic and statistics, check the Analog Web Logs page for your login.
 If you choose to have raw Web logs sent to your home directory on The WELL, be sure to delete them frequently to avoid storage charges.

 Tools and Resources